COMMERCIAL AND CORPORATE FLYING WITHIN THE EUROPEAN UNION

 EU base: Not possible.

-*) When the aircraft is used against a ticket fee it will be considered commercial use, please see scenario C.
+*) When the aircraft is used against a ticket fee, it will be considered commercial use; please see Scenario C.

-B: Flying charters under full importation
+Scenario B: Flying charters under full importation

 Period of stay: Unlimited.